Is It Safe To Eat Jelly During Pregnancy?

 Side Effects Of Eating Jelly During Pregnancy

-Though jelly is safe to consume during pregnancy phase, there are few allergic reactions and complications associated with it, which include:
+Though jelly is safe to consume during pregnancy, there are a few side effects associated with it

 Itchy throat, Jelly during pregnancy